lcrespom/nash/README.md

 ```

 ### Windows
 There is no direct Windows support, but an Ubuntu terminal can be installed in windows very easily through the Microsoft Store.
 See instructions [here](https://tutorials.ubuntu.com/tutorial/tutorial-ubuntu-on-windows).
-You will need to install the Ubuntu version of `node` and `npm` through the debian package manager, i.e. `sudo apt install node` and `sudo apt install npm`, respectively.